 Another important point is to have music with a 3-part structure.
 This is especially true for trailers, where it really does tell you a story, an evolution.
 Moreover, in a single piece, you’ll have 3 different atmospheres.
 This will drastically increase the chances to be placed because some productions are going to use just the end, others would choose the intro…and so on.
 Speaking of which: avoid having too long intros.
 Develop them so that they are great hooks that take you somewhere in a reasonable amount of time.

 Let’s move to the main moods.
 Everybody wants to be Happy, even more during these days.
-It’s not surprising the most common searched keywords are “happy” and “upbeat”, together with “inspirational”.
+It’s not surprising the most common searched keywords are “happy” and “upbeat” or “uplifting”, together with “inspirational”.
 Don’t get me wrong: “dark”, “driving” are good competitors and can represent music that’s part of a soundtrack that can be outside the box.